katungi/Section-tailwind-demo/Readme.md

 In this article, we will cover:

 - What Tailwindcss is,
-- Different ways to install it,
+- Different ways to install and configure tailwind,
 - and How to use utility-based classes over normal prewritten classes.

 ### What is Tailwindcss